 Before admitting me to the gallery, the Senate had a few rules.
 Silence.
 Keep quiet.
 No talking.
 But in addition to that: no cameras, no recording devices, and no taking notes.
 Huh?
 No taking notes?
 What were they telling me, that the wheels of democracy run more smoothly when no one listens, no one speaks and no one takes notes?

 But of course someone is taking notes, the Senate stenographer.
 She is typing everything the speaker is saying, getting it into the Congressional Record, so it can be considered by the other senators, leading them to deliberation and an eventual meeting of the minds.

 Let’s get real.
 It is highly unlikely that most senators actually read the Congressional Record.
 Senators have little time for that.
 It is estimated that 25% of their time is spent raising money for reelection.

 And who, you might ask, are they raising money from?
-Why special interests and corporate lobbyists of course, the same people who are getting legislation designed in their favor in exchange for their generosity.
+Special interests and corporate lobbyists, of course.
+The same people who are getting legislation designed in their favor in exchange for their generosity.
 So what’s the point of a debate?